PedroEJKondo/peer-to-peer-rsa/readme.md

 node create-keys.mjs
 ```

-Below is the table with exemplary data for a two-dimensional and multi-dimensional indicator.
+Below is the table with exemplary data for a two-dimensional and multi-dimensional indicator, this information must be inserted into the ```indicator.mjs``` file.

 - **Two-dimensional**